nova-27/ServerManager/README.md

 ・If you try to log in to the server while the plugin is closing the server, the server will start automatically.<br>
 ・You can leave the specified server down.
 <h3>TODO</h3>
-・Send messages that sent to Minecraft or Discord to each other.
+・Send messages that sent to Minecraft or Discord to each other.<br>
 ・You can check the status of the server by using the command from discord.

 <h2>How to setup</h2>